Methods of Brand ProtectionArticle posted on

 - repositioning means costs associated with the creation of an image for the purpose of changing of perception;

 - all the products or services available in the channels of distribution shall be changed in line with the new repositioning;

 - maximization of efforts which can impact the brand perception;

 - to carry out repositioning, it is required to add value or to change the target audience.

 Models of traditional marketing usually solve the problem of brand extension from the standpoint of mixing of different product categories and transfer of the positive image of the existing brand to some other product.
-Making of decisions on new products and brand extension with the use of empirical approach is predetermined by three factors:
+Making decisions on new products and brand extension with the use of an empirical approach is predetermined by three factors: